jarekbryk/careerslinks/README.md

 - Annual HUBS Careers day for Biology and Chemistry, typically in April.

-- Annual seminar on “How to be(come) an academic” run by [Dr Nathan Patmore](https://pure.hud.ac.uk/en/persons/nathan-patmore) from the Department of Chemistry (but applicable to all life sciences students and highly recommended to final year undergraduates and PhD students).
+- Annual seminar on “How to be(come) an academic” run by [Dr Nathan Patmore](https://pure.hud.ac.uk/en/persons/nathan-patmore) from the Department of Chemistry (but applicable to all life sciences students and highly recommended for the final year undergraduates and PhD students).

 - There is also a local (Kirklees-based) Tinker Fisher Awards scheme for summer placements' funding and an internal funding available to support travel expenses for undergraduates at the University of Huddersfield.